lumen-cms/sharp-imageproxy/README.md

 # sharp-imageproxy
-`Sharp` serverless imageproxy which is based on Dockerfile.
-This project can be deployed with `zeit.co/now`
+[`Sharp`](http://sharp.dimens.io/) serverless imageproxy which is based on Dockerfile.
+This project can be deployed with [`zeit.co/now`](https://zeit.co/now)

 ### Inspired
 This project is inspired by serverless-image-proxy which runs in AWS Lambda.
-Its converted to run on `micro` and can be deployed simple as its based on Dockerfile
+Its converted to run on `micro` and can be deployed as Dockerfile with [serverless-docker](https://zeit.co/blog/serverless-docker)

 ## Notes